yugokato/pytest-data-loader/README.md

 ## Lazy Loading

-Lazy loading is enabled by default for all loaders to improve efficiency, especially with large datasets.
-During the test collection phase, Pytest receives a lazy object as a test parameter instead of the actual data.
+Lazy loading is enabled by default for all data loaders to improve efficiency, especially with large datasets.
+During test collection, pytest receives a lazy object as a test parameter instead of the actual data.
 The data is resolved only when it is needed during test setup.
-If you need to disable this behavior for a specific test for some reason, you can specify the `lazy_loading=False` option on the loader.
+If you need to disable this behavior for a specific test, pass `lazy_loading=False` to the data loader.

 > [!NOTE]
 > Lazy loading for the `@parametrize` loader works slightly differently from other loaders.
 Since Pytest needs to know